UPDATE: Dakota Harvest closes in downtown Grand Forks

 The two also thanked their customers and the community for their support, adding the business gave back nearly $200,000 in funds, food and in-kind donations to support local organizations.

-Kelley and Holje had intended on selling the store, along with intellectual property, to someone who wanted to take over the business, previously telling the Herald they wanted the next owners “to take our Dakota Harvest dream and really move it on to that next level.”
+Kelley and Holje had intended to sell the store, along with intellectual property, to someone who wanted to take over the business, previously telling the Herald they wanted the next owners "to take our Dakota Harvest dream and really move it on to that next level."

 "We've done this for 10 years, we're really pleased with what we've done with it, but we're kind of looking for the next adventure in life," Kelley said.